What Are the MDR and IVDR Language Requirements for Field Safety Notices for Medical Devices?

 To ensure a structured and transparent approach to addressing safety concerns associated with medical devices across the EU, the MDR and IVDR establish a mandatory incident reporting mechanism.
 Medical device and IVD companies must follow this mechanism when a serious safety issue is identified with their products post-market release.

 Manufacturers must thoroughly investigate all incidents related to their medical devices.
-Article 2(64) of the MDR and Article 2(67) of the IVDR define an incident as any device malfunction or deterioration in device performance or characteristics, as well as errors in the use of the device arising from its design features or inadequate instructions for use or labelling.
+Article 2(64) of the MDR and Article 2(67) of the IVDR define an incident as any device malfunction or deterioration in device performance or characteristics, as well as errors in the use of the device arising from its design features or inadequate instructions for use or label.
 An incident fulfils the definition of ‘serious’ when it results in death or serious deterioration of a person’s state of health, or a serious public health threat.
 In cases where no causal relationship between the device and the serious incident is established, the event is not considered a reportable serious incident.
 In accordance with Article 87 of the MDR and Article 84 of the IVDR, all serious incidents within the EU must be reported to the competent authority (CA) of the Member State where the incident occurred within the applicable reporting timescale.
 As of January 2020, this has to be done via a Manufacturer’s Incident Report (MIR) form.
 Based on a risk and root cause analysis of the event, the manufacturer may decide to take a field safety corrective action (FSCA), such as a recall or software update, to mitigate existing risks and/or to prevent reoccurrence.
 In this case, an FSCA report must be distributed to the CAs where the FSCA is taken.
 Furthermore, manufacturers must identify affected users and/or customers, and communicate the FSCA to them via a Field Safety Notice.

 The MDCG 2023-3 Q&A on vigilance terms and concepts document, which replaced MEDDEV 2/12-1 rev. 8, offers manufacturers valuable information on vigilance terminology and reporting requirements.